Gymnasium (school): Germany

 German gymnasiums are selective schools.
-They offer the most academically promising youngsters a quality education that is free in all state-run schools (and generally not above €50/month cost in Church-run schools, though there are some expensive private schools).
-Gymnasiums may expel students who academically under-perform their classmates or behave in a way that is often seen as undesirable and unacceptable.
+They offer academically talented students a quality education that is free in all state-run schools (and generally not above €50/month cost in Church-run schools, though there are some expensive private schools).
+Gymnasiums may expel students who academically under-perform their classmates or behave in a way that is seen as undesirable and unacceptable.

-Historically, the German Gymnasium also included in its overall accelerated curriculum post-secondary education at college level and the degree awarded substituted for the bachelor's degree (Baccalaureate) previously awarded by a college or university so that universities in Germany became exclusively graduate schools.
+Historically, the German Gymnasium also included in its overall accelerated curriculum post-secondary education at college level, and the degree awarded by them substituted for the bachelor's degree (Baccalaureate) previously awarded by colleges and universities, leading universities in Germany to became exclusively graduate schools.
 In the United States, the German Gymnasium curriculum was used at a number of prestigious universities, such as the University of Michigan, as a model for their undergraduate college programs.

 Pupils study subjects such as German, mathematics, physics, chemistry, geography, biology, arts, music, physical education, religion, history and civics/citizenship/social sciences and computer science.
 They are also required to study at least two foreign languages.
 The usual combinations are English and French or English and Latin, although many schools make it possible to combine English with another language, most often Spanish, Ancient Greek, or Russian.
 Religious education classes are a part of the curricula of all German schools, yet not compulsory; a student or their parents or guardians can conscientiously object to taking them, in which case the student (along with those whose religion is not being taught in the school) is taught ethics or philosophy.
-In-state schools, a student who is not baptized into either the Catholic or Protestant faiths is allowed to choose which of these classes to take.
+In state schools, a student who is not baptized into either the Catholic or Protestant faiths is allowed to choose which of these classes to take, if any.
 The only exception to this is in the state of Berlin, where the subject ethics is mandatory for all students and (Christian) religious studies can only be chosen additionally.
-A similar situation is found in Brandenburg where the subject life skills, ethics, and religious education (Lebensgestaltung, Ethik, Religionskunde, LER) is the primary subject but parents/guardians or students older than 13 can choose to replace it with (Christian) religious studies or take both.
-The intention behind LER is that students should get an objective insight on questions of personal development and ethics as well as on the major world religions.
+A similar situation is found in Brandenburg, where the subject life skills, ethics, and religious education (Lebensgestaltung, Ethik, Religionskunde, LER) is the primary subject, but parents/guardians or students older than 13 can choose to replace it with (Christian) religious studies or take both.
+The intention behind LER is to provide students with an objective insight on questions of personal development and ethics, as well as on the major world religions.